ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

 I'm fascinated by systems that use error to improve.
 These are Nassim Nicholas Taleb's **antifragile** systems, which use error/pain/volatility/mistakes to improve.
 This is an observable paradox - a sign of a fundamental truth.

-Examples of antifragile systems include business, evolutionary learning, biological evolution, training neural networks and also learning data science.
+Examples of antifragile systems include business, evolutionary learning, biological evolution, training neural networks and also **learning data science**.

 I've made many mistakes while learning, working and teaching data science.
 I see those same mistakes made by my students at [Data Science Retreat](https://datascienceretreat.com).